 The city honored the request by buying the land.
 Phase One of the preservation project was completed earlier this year.
 It included reconstruction and remodeling of the Fitzgeralds’ house for use as a community center and event space.

 The work involved 1,264 square feet of interior space and 240 square feet of screen porch reconstruction.
-Crews added space to the rear of the building to include restrooms for visitors attending activities to be held on the site.
+Crews added space to the rear of the building to include restrooms for visitors.

 Phase Two of the renovation includes restoration of the first four motel units and reconstruction of eight other units.
 A few of the rooms will be kept as a museum to the era, showing what “Green Book” travel was like in the day.
 Other rooms will be reconstructed and used for small shops and community classes or crafts.